Appointments Process

 You may apply for an advertised vacancy during the period stated in the JPAAC advertisement.

-As the Committee updates its application form regularly, ONLY the form posted during the advertising period is accepted.
+As the JPAAC updates its application form regularly, ONLY the form posted during the advertising period is accepted.
 Previously posted forms are not acceptable.

 When a vacancy for which you wish to apply is advertised, download the current application form.
-Read the application thoroughly, observe the courts, review the FAQs to answer questions and complete the form.
-E-mail your application as an attachment in PDF format to the Committee as detailed in the instructions.
+Read the application thoroughly, observe the courts, review the Frequently Asked Questions to answer questions and complete the form.
+E-mail your application as an attachment in PDF format to the JPAAC as detailed in the instructions.
 Other than updating your contact information or referees, you are not allowed to make changes to your application after the closing date.

 You are required to use the current prescribed application form, which is available during an advertising period only.
-Please ensure that you read the application instructions carefully and provide detailed and complete answers.
+Please ensure that you read the application instructions carefully and in full and provide detailed and complete answers.

-Courts in Ontario operate in both official languages, English and French.
+The Ontario Courts of Justice operate in both official languages, English and French.
 Justice of the peace positions designated as “bilingual” require a Superior level of proficiency in French, in addition to a high degree of proficiency in English.
 If you apply for a position identified as bilingual and are selected for an interview, you will be required to complete a standardized language proficiency test on which you must achieve a Superior level of proficiency.

-If the Committee requires you to complete a language proficiency test, you will be contacted by the JPAAC Coordinator.
+If the JPAAC requires you to complete a language proficiency test, you will be contacted by the JPAAC Coordinator.
 Candidates will receive results of French language proficiency after appointments have been made.

 French proficiency tests are valid for five years (as per the Ministry of the Attorney General’s French Language Services Office).
 If you have been tested as part of the JPAAC application process and wish to be re-tested within the five-year period, you may do so independently at your own expense.
 Contact the JPAAC Coordinator at JPAAC.Info@ontario.ca for information on how to arrange for Ontario government-approved French language testing.